Mini-XML 4.0 Programming Manual

 node Node to get

-whitespace 1 if string is preceded by whitespace, 0 otherwise
+whitespace true if string is preceded by whitespace, false otherwise

 Return Value